-I believe that generally, there is still a lot of confusion about Type 1 diabetes.
+I believe that generally, there is still a lot of confusion about type 1 diabetes.
 There are many common misunderstandings, like it was caused by a bad habit (we ate too much sugar), or is an automatic diagnosis if a grandmother had some form of diabetes, often pronounced “diabeetus.”
 My own grandma actually called it “sugar-betes,” which definitely made my eyes roll, hard.
-Another commonly used word in T1D conversation is the word “just.”
+Another commonly used word in type 1 diabetes (T1D) conversation is the word “just.”
 Couldn’t you just do this …,” “why can’t you just …” and “at least diabetes is just …”

-Now let’s talk about DKA.
+Now let’s talk about diabetic ketoacidosis (DKA).
 I have actually noticed when I use the term DKA, people don’t have say much because they know nothing about it.
-Diabetic ketoacidosis is a severe, life-threatening complication, mostly affecting Type 1 diabetics.
+Diabetic ketoacidosis is a severe, life-threatening complication, mostly affecting type 1 diabetics.
 DKA can develop when your blood sugar is high and the insulin level is low.
 The imbalance in the body causes a build-up of ketones, which are toxic.
 If not treated, it can lead to a diabetic coma and death.

 This eventually resulted in me treating my disease too casually.
 I certainly demanded independence right away; I wanted to inject myself, not call for help with every low blood sugar, and resisted extra help with the high blood sugars.
 I was quite defensive when anyone asked what my blood sugars were, as I felt like I was failing if I wasn’t in perfect range.
 This created a roller coaster regarding the control of my health, which I could probably write a novel about, but that will come later.